Pamenarti/Lotuscore/README.md

 Three tasks have made this port complete:

-1) Skein hash function for Proof Of Work inserted
+1) Skein2 hash function for Proof Of Work inserted
 2) prime256r1 for ECDSA signatures (including backport to OpenSSL and removal of libsecp256k1)
 3) Logarithmic supply curve for long-term economics